bnpannell/MEIS_Methodology/README.md

 - doe = "DEPARTMENT OF ENERGY (DOE)"
 - doe_offices:
-    - Accepted values are DOE subtier agencies that are considered to be part of defense spending, names should be in "", comma seperated and   upper case
+    - Accepted values are DOE subtier agencies that are considered to be part of defense spending, names should be in "", comma separated and   upper case
       - Example: "MISSILE DEFENSE AGENCY"
 - grant_columns:
   - Accepted values are column headers for data columns you wish to keep in the output file for grants data, exactly as written in the file and in "".